pfirsich/joml/README.md

 strm1: "Multi
 Line
 String"
-# Trim whitespace at the start of the following line with a trailing backslash
-strm2: "\
-    Multi\
-    Line\
-    String\
-    "
-strm3: "Multi\nLine\nString" # equivalent to the one above
+strm2: "Multi\nLine\nString" # equivalent to the one above
+# If you want nicer looking (indented) multi-line strings, you can abuse newline escapes
+strm3: "  yaml:\
+      \n    key1: 1\
+      \n    key2: 2" # has science gone too far?
 ```

 ## Numbers